Calvin Coolidge: Early life and family history

 John Calvin Coolidge Jr. was born on July 4, 1872, in Plymouth Notch, Vermont—the only U.S. president to be born on Independence Day.
-He was the elder of the two children of John Calvin Coolidge Sr. (1845–1926) and Victoria Josephine Moor (1846–1885).
-Although named for his father, John, from early childhood Coolidge was addressed by his middle name, Calvin.
-His middle name was selected in honor of John Calvin, a founder of the Congregational church in which Coolidge was raised and remained active throughout his life.
+He was the elder of the two children of John Calvin Coolidge Sr. and Victoria Josephine Moor.
+Although named for his father, from early childhood Coolidge was addressed by his middle name.
+The name Calvin was used in multiple generations of the Coolidge family, apparently selected in honor of John Calvin, the Protestant Reformer, with Coolidge describing his ancestors as "English Puritan stock" in his Autobiography.

+Coolidge's earliest American ancestor, John Coolidge, emigrated from Cottenham, Cambridgeshire, England, around 1630 and settled in Watertown, Massachusetts.
+Coolidge also descended from Samuel Appleton, who settled in Ipswich and led the Massachusetts Bay Colony during King Philip's War.
+Coolidge's great-great-grandfather, another John Coolidge, was an American military officer in the Revolutionary War and one of the first selectmen of the town of Plymouth.

+His grandfather Calvin Galusha Coolidge served in the Vermont House of Representatives.
+His cousin Park Pollard was a businessman in Cavendish, Vermont, and the longtime chair of the Vermont Democratic Party.
+Coolidge's mother was the daughter of Hiram Dunlap Moor, a Plymouth Notch farmer, and Abigail Franklin.

 Coolidge Senior engaged in many occupations and developed a statewide reputation as a prosperous farmer, storekeeper, and public servant.
-He held various local offices, including justice of the peace and tax collector and served in the Vermont House of Representatives as well as the Vermont Senate.
-Coolidge's mother was the daughter of Hiram Dunlap Moor, a Plymouth Notch farmer and Abigail Franklin.
-She was chronically ill and died at the age of 39, perhaps from tuberculosis, when Coolidge was 12 years old.
+He held various local offices, including justice of the peace and tax collector and served in both houses of the Vermont General Assembly.
+When Coolidge was 12 years old, his chronically ill mother died at the age of 39, perhaps from tuberculosis.
 His younger sister, Abigail Grace Coolidge (1875–1890), died at the age of 15, probably of appendicitis, when Coolidge was 18.
 Coolidge's father married a Plymouth schoolteacher in 1891, and lived to the age of 80.

-Coolidge's family had deep roots in New England.
-His earliest American ancestor, John Coolidge, emigrated from Cottenham, Cambridgeshire, England, around 1630 and settled in Watertown, Massachusetts.
-Coolidge's great-great-grandfather, also named John Coolidge, was an American military officer in the Revolutionary War and one of the first selectmen of the town of Plymouth.
-His grandfather Calvin Galusha Coolidge served in the Vermont House of Representatives.
-Coolidge was also a descendant of Samuel Appleton, who settled in Ipswich and led the Massachusetts Bay Colony during King Philip's War.